-In this article we will show you, How to Export Data From SQL Server To Excel in SSIS.
-For this, we are going to create a package to select the data from SQL server database and export SQL Server table data to EXCEL file in local hard drive.
+In this article, we will show you how to Export Data From SQL Server To Excel in SSIS.
+For this, we are going to create a package to select the data from the SQL server database and export table data to the EXCEL file in local hard drive.

 Export Data From SQL Server To Excel in SSIS Example

-STEP 1: Drag and Drop the Data Flow Task from tool box to control flow region and rename it as Export Data From SQL Server To Excel
+STEP 1: Drag and Drop the Data Flow Task from the toolbox to the control flow region and rename it.

-STEP 2: Double click on data flow task will open the data flow region.
-In data flow region drag and drop the OLE DB Source and Excel file destination.
+STEP 2: Double click on the SSIS data flow task will open the data flow region.
+In the data flow region, drag and drop the OLE DB Source and Excel file destination.

-STEP 3: Double click on OLE DB Source to configure the SQL Server connection manager and also to select the required data from the table.
+STEP 3: Double click on OLE DB Source to configure the connection manager and also to select the required data from the table.

 SQL Statement we used above is